vasyop/mono/README.md

 # What is it?

-- A language with debugger, editor, and heap vizualizer, made for teaching fudamental programming concepts without having to go through something like C.
+- A language with debugger, editor, and heap vizualizer, made for teaching fudamental programming concepts: statements, functions, stack, heap, pointers, data structures.
+- Don't have to go through something like C (or leave the browser).
 - All a in the browser (chrome, and firefox with some pain, for now), sandboxed on top of js.
 - Inspired by http://www.pythontutor.com/, https://schweigi.github.io/assembler-simulator/ and https://github.com/NeilFraser/JS-Interpreter.